nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * Determines the command entered by the user

-* Parses the parameters needed by the `Command` object (for commands which require additional details)
+* Parses the parameters needed by subclasses of the `Command` object (for commands which require additional details)

 * Checks the validity of parsed parameters, in some instances calling methods from other relevant classes, e.g. calling a method from the `Lessons` class to verify parsed lesson links.